mjstraughan/CubingHistory/docs/3x3/3x3History.md

 ### Fox's Amusement Device

-In April, 1970, Frank Fox applied for a patent for an "amusement device" [^fox-nd].
+In April, 1970, Frank Fox applied for a patent for an "amusement device" [^fox-1970].
 The device is a spherical shape segmented into a 3x3x3 group of pieces.
 The initially described function is for use as a more complex, three-dimensional version of noughts and crosses (or tic tac toe).

 Later in the patent description, Fox details that one possible production of the puzzle is to have individual pieces connected together using interlocking tongues and grooves, similar to the later patented Rubik's Cube.
 Fox's patent also describes a configuration where the individual pieces may be given different colors.
 Manipulation, or turning, will then result in a large variety of patterns.
 This makes Fox's patent the first known introduction and patent of the 3x3x3 puzzle.